 Appreciate the retro architecture

 My favourite of all the buildings in Honolulu was without a doubt the Royal Hawaiian Hotel– this bright pink luxury hotel has been an institution in Waikiki for around ninety years, although during World War II it was used as a rehabilitation centre for soldiers.
-If only I’d done my research better I would have realised that it’s possible to take a historical tour of the hotel; I was desperate to see inside this bad boy on the sand, but had to make do with a mere strideby outside, catching a glimpse of a wedding in the hotel grounds.
+If only I’d done my research better I would have realised that it’s possible to take a historical tour of the hotel; I was desperate to see inside this bad boy, but had to make do with a mere stride-by outside, catching a glimpse of a wedding in the hotel grounds.

 Hike up Diamond Head

 Diamond Head is the name of the old volcano which sits at the far end of Waikiki Beach, just outside of the city.
-Don’t worry though pals, there’s not a smidgen of volcanic activity to be felt here anymore, and the massive crater in the middle is filled with long grass and, I’ll be honest, a car park.
-Beautiful.
+Don’t worry though pals, there’s not a smidgen of volcanic activity to be felt here anymore.
+The massive crater in the middle is filled with long grass and, I’ll be honest, a car park.

 ‘This isn’t FUN!
 Why are you making us do this??
 This is the worst day of my life!!’